 All warranty service provided by our Factory Service Centers, or an authorized Customer Care® technician.
-To schedule service, on-line visit us at ge.com, or call 800.GE.CARES (800.432.2737).
+To schedule service, on-line, 24 hours a day, visit us at ge.com, or call 800.GE.CARES (800.432.2737).
 Please have serial and model numbers available when calling for service.

 Staple your receipt here.

-Proof of the original
+Proof of the original purchase

-purchase date is needed

-to obtain service under
+date is needed to obtain service

-the warranty.
+under the warranty.

 For The Period Of: GE Will Replace: One Year From the date of the original purchase Any part of the microwave oven which fails due to a defect in materials or workmanship.
-During this limited one-year warranty, GE will also provide, free of charge, all labor and related service to replace the defective part.
+During this limited one-year warranty , GE will also provide, free of charge , all labor and related service to replace the defective part.
+Five Years From the date of the original purchase The magnetron tube , if the magnetron tube fails due to a defect in materials or workmanship.
+During this five-year limited warranty , you will be responsible for any labor or in-home service costs.

-For the above limited warranty: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
+For each of the above limited warranties: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
 In-home service is also available, but you must pay for the service technician's travel costs to your home.